-Morning Meeting - Cut apart the three-dimensional shape Picture Cards and have three-dimensional blocks (cube, sphere, cone, cylinder, rectangular prism or a substitute for each shape) available.
+Morning Meeting - Use the Picture Card Generator on teach.starfall.com to generate three-dimensional shape picture cards.
+Have three-dimensional blocks (cube, sphere, cone, cylinder, rectangular prism or a substitute for each shape) available.

-Circle Time - Hide the Picture Cards from today's Morning Meeting around the room.
-Children will go on a Picture Hunt.
+Circle Time - Hide the Picture Cards from today's Morning Meeting around the classroom.
+Children will go on a Picture Hunt to find them.